3103ski/mixstudiosserver/ReadME.md

 -   A studio musician will then have an array at `musicianprofile.serviceDetails.instruments` which will hold profiles for all the instruments the musician offers.
 These **instrument profiles** _are not_ pricing details, but instrument and skill level details being attached to musicians.
--   **Pricing profiles** are more dynamic and change participation based on which is active and what genres/instruments are being priced inside; so they are separated into pricing profiles endpoint.
+-   **Pricing profiles** are more dynamic and change participation based on which is active and what genres/instruments are being priced inside; so they are seperated into pricing profiles endpoint.
 These larger pricing profiles will _then_ have **instrument pricing profiles** within them located at `pricingProfile.pricing.instrumentPricingProfiles`.
 -   **Instrument pricing profiles** exist so that the user can break down their pricing **per** instrument **per** pricing profile.